Thanks to Heifer International for sponsoring this post.

-A few years ago, she gave us this Hanukkah tapestry from Land Of Nod.
+A few years ago, she gave us this Hanukkah tapestry.
 Each pocket is intended to hold a small treat.
 There is a little candle to dangle outside of the pocket as the days pass.

-When Hanukkah approaches each year, a box arrives from my dad and stepmom with 8 gifts inside for each child, along with a set of index cards, numbered 1 to 8.
+When Hanukkah approaches each year, a box arrives from my dad and stepmom with eight gifts inside, along with a set of index cards, numbered 1 to 8.
 The index cards have a sticker on them and I place the cards in the numerically matching pockets of the tapestry.

 Each gift in the box they’ve sent has a corresponding sticker on its tag.
 So, each night of Hanukkah, after lighting the candles, the children take the correct card out of the pocket and look at the sticker.
 (Night #5 shows two small dreidels this year.)